 Develop Good Eating Habits Early On

-Nursing students, like anyone pursuing a higher education, often have to face challenging coursework, late night study sessions, and last-minute cramming for mandatory exams.
+Nursing students, like anyone pursuing higher education, often have to face challenging coursework, late night study sessions, and last-minute cramming for mandatory exams.
 Being a student can be challenging.
 Often, when productivity and workload increases, something else must give, and more often than not, that “something” ends up being good eating habits.

 While it might seem easier in the moment to indulge in a sugary sweet for a mid-morning pick-me-up, try opting for a more nutritional snack.
 Creating healthy habits, like maintaining a nutrient-rich diet and active lifestyle, can continue to be something you carry throughout your career as a nurse.